flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b5-berlin-for-future/features.md

 +++

 {{<section title="The vision">}}
 Our group was tasked by the **Berlin Senate** with creating **two concepts** to **encourage climate conscious behaviour in students** and young people alike.
-Consequently, this is not just a programming project we’re embarked on this semester.
+Consequently, this is not just a programming project we’re embarking on this semester.

 Thus, our project does not only consist of features, but also of:
 - climate situation analysis